ragingwind/cspify/readme.md

 # cspify

-Utilities for Polymer. cspify extract inline javascript code from the components installed bower path to external script.
+> Utility for Polymer, extract to external script file from embedded javascript code installed at bower path.

-## WARNING
+## What for ?

-We don't have many test for this.
-We have tested a simple Chrome Apps in this project.
-Futhermore this tool still not regiter on npm so you should install manually via github and `npm link`
+Since you make a Chrome App with Polymer, you have two options avoid [CSP](https://developer.chrome.com/extensions/contentSecurityPolicy) issue.
+On the one hand, using vulcanize. on the other hand that don't use a embedded javascript in elements.

+`cspity` will be one of the solution.
+It has introduced by [Chrome Dev Editor](https://github.com/dart-lang/chromedeveditor/blob/738700ea38e9ee8df7f12e8ada1a2af699019317/ide/web/lib/refactor/csp_fixer.dart) to workaround the CSP issue. it works that installing polymer packages via bower, run by `cspify` then you can get two separated html and javascript files that we can use in develop a Chrome App without any CSP issue.

-## How to
+## Usage

-- cspify all of .html files in your default bower path in relative current path
+- cspify all of html files in your bower path

 ```
 cspify